Mahesh Trivedi

-Mahesh Trivedi is an Indian politician and former Minister of State for Stamp, Duty Tax and Entertainment Tax in the Government of Uttar Pradesh.
+Mahesh Trivedi is an Indian politician and former Minister of State for Stamp Duty Tax and Entertainment Tax in the Government of Uttar Pradesh.
 Currently he represents Kidwai Nagar constituency of Kanpur Nagar district in Uttar Pradesh Legislative Assembly.
-Formerly he represents Rajpur and Derapur constituency of Kanpur Dehat district respectively from Independent and Bahujan Samaj Party.
+Formerly he represented Rajpur and Derapur constituency of Kanpur Dehat district respectively as an Independent and from Bahujan Samaj Party.
 In 2012 elections, he unsuccessfully contested from Bhognipur constituency of Kanpur Dehat district.